© Crown copyright 2018

 Ofsted expects early years settings, schools and further education and skills providers to be able to demonstrate that they meet all regulations and duties for the purposes of the safeguarding judgement under leadership and management in the inspection handbook for the appropriate remit.

-Inspectors should check the single central record early in the inspection in the expectation that it will be complete and meet statutory requirements.
+Inspectors should check the single central record5 early in inspections of schools or colleges in the expectation that it will be complete and meet statutory requirements.
 During early years inspections, inspectors will check that the provider is able to produce evidence of suitability of relevant staff and adults.

 Inspectors should also check the setting’s policy and procedures for ensuring that visitors to the school are suitable and checked and monitored as appropriate, for example external speakers at school assemblies.